ubernostrum/django-soapbox/docs/overview.rst

 One is a context processor, which will add a variable ``soapbox_messages`` to the context of any template rendered with a ``RequestContext`` (required in order to have access to the request path to determine the URL).
-To enable it, simply add ``soapbox.context_processors.soapbox_messages`` to the context processors enabled on your site.
+To enable it, add ``soapbox.context_processors.soapbox_messages`` to the context processors enabled on your site.
 See `the Django template options documentation